Ziad-Ashraf-Abdu/smart-lumbar-trainer/smart-lumbar-trainer.md

 ---
 ## Conclusion

-This work presented a **Dual-IMU Smart Trainer** for real-time lumbar posture monitoring and correction during resistance training, addressing a critical limitation of single-sensor systems that fail to distinguish healthy hip hinge motion from harmful lumbar flexion.
+This work presented the **Dual-IMU Smart Trainer** system for real-time lumbar posture monitoring and correction during resistance training, addressing a critical limitation of single-sensor systems that fail to distinguish healthy hip hinge motion from harmful lumbar flexion.
 By employing a **differential sensing architecture**, the system successfully isolated relative lumbar motion through quaternion-based kinematics, enabling accurate detection of flexion and extension independent of global trunk inclination.

-The integration of **robust orientation filtering**, **SHOE-based Zero-Velocity Updates (ZUPT)**, and an **upright reference calibration** ensured stable measurements with minimal drift, even during repetitive dynamic movements.
+The integration of **robust orientation filtering**, **SHOE-based Zero-Velocity Updates (ZUPT)**, and an **upright reference calibration** ensured stable consistent measurements with minimal drift, even during repetitive dynamic movements.
 Experimental validation using **Kinovea-based video analysis** confirmed that, despite an initial scaling issue later identified and addressed, the system reliably captured the **direction, timing, and repeatability** of lumbar flexion events.
 The consistent return to a zero reference after each repetition further validated the effectiveness of the drift-mitigation strategy.

 By combining accurate biomechanical sensing with an intuitive **three-zone haptic feedback system**, the proposed trainer provides immediate, coach-like tactile cues that promote safer lifting mechanics without restricting natural movement.
 Overall, this project demonstrates the feasibility of a low-cost, wearable, and secure platform for real-time lumbar posture correction and establishes a strong foundation for future longitudinal biomechanical assessment and injury prevention research.